microsoft/MicroHack/03-Azure/01-02 Data/03-SQL_Modernization/Readme.md

 After completing this MicroHack you will be able to:

-* Implement a proof-of-concept (PoC) for migrating an on-premises SQL Server 2012 or SQL Server 2016 database into Azure SQL Database Managed Instance  (SQL MI).
+* Implement a proof-of-concept (PoC) for migrating an on-premises SQL Server 2012 or SQL Server 2016 database into Azure SQL Database Managed Instance  (SQL MI)
 * Perform assessments to reveal any feature parity and compatibility issues between the on-premises SQL Server database and the managed database offerings in Azure
-* Migrate the on-premises databases into Azure, using migration services
+* Migrate the on-premises databases into Azure, using Azure migration services
-* Enable some of the advanced SQL features available in SQL MI to improve security and performance in the customer's application.
+* Enable some of the advanced SQL features available in SQL MI to improve security and performance in your customer's application
-* Understand how to to implement a cloud migration solution for business-critical applications and databases.
+* Understand how to to implement a cloud migration solution for business-critical applications and databases

 # MicroHack challenges